Gilgit: Basic facilities

 Gilgit has not received a gas pipeline infrastructure since Pakistan's independence, unlike other cities.
 Through the importation of gas cylinders from other provinces, many private gas contractors offer gas cylinders.
 The LPG (Liquefied Petroleum Gas) Air Mix Plant project by Sui Northern Gas Pipelines Limited was unveiled in 2020, with the goal of bringing the gas facility to Gilgit.
 This will significantly reduce deforestation, as the public now uses wood from trees for heating and lighting purpose.
 The first head office has been built in Gilgit.

+Severe flash floods in Gilgit-Baltistan have exposed critical infrastructure failures, with residents in Diamer, Danyor, and Ghanche districts facing acute shortages of drinking water, electricity, road access, and communication.
+Despite repeated appeals, local authorities have failed to restore basic services, prompting threats of public protests.
+The crisis underscores ongoing administrative neglect and inadequate disaster response in the area.